Guest article by Simon Appleyard and Gerry Bolton, independent consultants in the Finance, Procurement and Shared Services sectors.

 It is not actually that difficult to imagine the digital future of Procurement, and in this 3-part series we take you through the stages of how to get the most out of your Procurement function.
 In this part, we focus on Procurement as the focal point for strategic supplier management.

 Addressing this situation involves asking questions about the value a Procurement function should really be bringing to the table in the digital world.
-The answer, we would propose, is that of a function that truly recognises and drives opportunities for change within the organisation and then supports enablement of third parties to add value to the organisation.
-In a digital world that is ever more inter-connected and where the pace of change is ever accelerating, there is a need to track and understand the additional value an organisation’s partners and suppliers can offer.
+The answer, we would propose, is that of a function that truly recognizes and drives opportunities for change within the organization and then supports enablement of third parties to add value to the organization.
+In a digital world that is ever more inter-connected and where the pace of change is ever accelerating, there is a need to track and understand the additional value an organization’s partners and suppliers can offer.

 We believe you can, and should, change the end-to-end culture so that Procurement and Finance leaders fully understand each other’s needs and the wider needs of the business.
 The aim is to create a position where strategic Procurement is proactive to the needs of the business rather than reactive to demand.
 This will improve cash flow management and, more importantly, position the Procurement function as strategic enabler of the business.

 Read Part 2: Getting the most from procurement: Digitally-enabling the Procurement function.